 Along with my Project Development Assistant, Karen Irwin, we have a proven track record of utilizing our collective experiences to identify areas in need of development in the healthcare sector, designing solutions for those needs, and implementing the solutions quickly and efficiently.
 Karen brings to the table her deep personal insight after losing her 7 year old son to brain cancer; she’s been on the front lines of our healthcare environment for many years.
 Her ability to develop and maintain strong relationships with key players in the global cancer community through developing and managing special projects for CKN, using social and other media, has been a fundamental component to our success.

-Our select board members are a key element to this Collective.
-We’ve been building relationships for years and our connections to leaders in the healthcare and business communities are what sets us apart.
+Our Strategic Advisory Board members are a key element to the Health Ideation Division.
+We’ve been building relationships for years and our connections to leaders in the healthcare and business communities are what set us apart.
 It is our objective to harness the skills, knowledge and experience of our board members to drive this project forward.
 We envision a “think tank” environment where all our members will be free to suggest ideas and develop opportunities in response to current changes in the global healthcare setting.

-If you have an idea for a Patient Included project, or if you think your experience and/or skill sets would lend themselves to our Collective, or if you’d like to discuss how you can play a leadership role in moving Patient Engagement forward in today’s environment, I’d be happy to speak with you.
+If you have an idea for a Patient Included project, if you think your experience and/or skill sets would lend themselves to our Strategic Advisory Board, or if you’d like to discuss how you can play a leadership role in moving Patient Engagement forward in today’s environment, I’d be happy to speak with you.
 You can reach me at Lorne.Cooper@sympatico.ca.

 CEO Multimed Inc.